 Updated Physical Science Basis of Climate Change

-The IPCC is considered to be the global benchmark in our understanding of climate change.
-The summary reflects the work of 209 climate scientists, with input from thousands of additional government officials and experts; it draws on 9,200 peer-reviewed studies and publications regarding climate change and has the approval of 195 governments.
-Reports by two additional working groups on climate change impacts, adaptation, vulnerability, and mitigation are expected next year.
+The IPCC is considered to be the global benchmark in understanding climate change.
+The report draws on 9,200 peer-reviewed studies and publications regarding climate change and has the approval of 195 governments.

-The report on the physical science of climate change contains detailed information on observed and projected changes to the atmosphere, oceans, poles, soils and rocks due to climate change.
-Its observations are more definite than previous reports.
+AR5's report on the physical science of climate change contains detailed information on observed and projected changes to the atmosphere, oceans, poles, soils and rocks due to climate change.

 - Warming of the climate system is unequivocal, and since the 1950s, many of the observed changes are unprecedented over decades to millennia.
 The atmosphere and ocean have warmed, the amounts of snow and ice have diminished, sea level has risen, and the concentrations of greenhouse gases have increased.

 - Each of the last three decades has been successively warmer at the Earth's surface than any preceding decade since 1850.
 In the Northern Hemisphere, 1983-2012 was likely the warmest 30-year period of the last 1400 years.